HillPhelmuth/YelpAISetGo/README.md

 We wanted to compress that whole workflow into a single conversation—powered by real business data—so you can plan a great trip without doing the busywork.

 ## What it does
-- Lets you chat with a primary travel agent (Wanderlust AI) to describe your trip, preferences, dates, and constraints.
+- Lets you chat with a primary travel agent (YelpAI Set Go!) to describe your trip, preferences, dates, and constraints.
 - Uses Yelp AI to discover real restaurants/attractions/services and summarize recommendations.
 - Generates a structured, day-by-day travel itinerary and displays it in an itinerary dashboard.
 - Saves itineraries in the browser and lets you reload a prior itinerary (optionally with its chat history).